skxuelin/frontend-nanodegree-sko-p4/README.md

   ```

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights to see the page score.
 [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)
 1. To see the pizza's website, from the portfolio page, click on the link to Cam's Pizzeria.
-Open the console in the develooper tool to see the output of different timers.
+Open the console in the developer tool to see the output of different timers.

 ### List of optimizations done for this project